trananh91/Domain-Specific-Llama-SFT-for-Generative-AI-Q-A/README.md

-# Domain Specific Llama SFT for Generative AI Q&A.<br>(AWS ASEAN LLM League 2025) - Updating...
+# Domain-Specific Llama SFT for Generative AI Q&A (Updating...)

 ## About this Project
-This project, "Domain-Specific Llama SFT for Generative AI Q&A" was developed following my participation in the **AWS ASEAN LLM League 2025**, an enriching experience hosted by AISingapore and AWS for the ASEAN regions.
+This project, **Domain-Specific Llama SFT for Generative AI Q&A** was developed following my participation in the **AWS ASEAN LLM League 2025**, an enriching experience hosted by **AI Singapore** and AWS for the ASEAN regions.

 The core objective of this initiative is to demonstrate the effectiveness of Supervised Fine-Tuning (SFT) on a Llama model to create a highly specialized generative AI Q&A system for a specific domain.